Enabling network and mobile user logins

 | String | The local user’s |

-The server response contains a dictionary with a DigestChallenge value that contains the standard HTTP digest.
-The server provides a 200 response, but a zero-length (empty) DigestChallenge value if it doesn’t require an AuthToken for this user.
-Otherwise, the server provides a 200 response and a non-empty DigestChallenge value, and the client generates a digest from the userʼs shortname, their clear-text password, and the DigestChallenge value.
+The device management service response contains a dictionary with a DigestChallenge value that contains the standard HTTP digest.
+The service provides a 200 response, but a zero-length (empty) DigestChallenge value if it doesn’t require an AuthToken for this user.
+Otherwise, the device management service provides a 200 response and a non-empty DigestChallenge value, and the client generates a digest from the userʼs shortname, their clear-text password, and the DigestChallenge value.

-The device sends this digest in a second request to the server.
-This request is also sent to the CheckInURL specified in the MDM enrollment profile payload, and it includes the same identity used for all other MDM requests.
+The device sends this digest in a second request to the device management service.
+This request is also sent to the CheckInURL specified in the device management (MDM) enrollment profile, and it includes the same identity used for all other management requests.
 The message body contains these values:

 Key | Type | Content |